Itching in dogs: causes and treatment options

 11. Contact allergies

-You should have the exact cause of the itching determined by an experienced veterinarian.
-This person can examine the affected areas of skin and carry out allergy tests to determine the cause of the itching.
+You should have an experienced veterinarian determine the exact cause of the itching.
+They can examine the affected areas of skin and perform allergy tests to identify the cause of the itching.

 Common causes of pruritus/itching in dogs in detail